pmPartch/AboutGitAndGitHub/README.md

  git clone git@github.com:pmPartch/AboutGitAndGitHub.git
 ```

-5. You can now change to this directory by typeing cd <new repro name> like so:
+5. You can now change to this directory by typing cd <new repo name> like so:
 ```
  cd AboutGitAndGitHub/
 ```
-6. Now you can just copy,paste files to his new folder on your local machine.
+6. Now you can just copy, paste files to his new folder on your local machine.
 6. you will need to add these new files to your local git repo like so:
 ```
 git add .